How You Can Help an Elderly Parent Recently Diagnosed with Alzheimer’s

 An Assisted Living Facility Could Be a Great Option

 It may also be the time to start talking about and considering an assisted living facility for your elderly parent.
 Many of these facilities offer memory care services that have been created with those suffering from dementia and/or Alzheimer’s in mind.
-The idea is that the facility provides them with the care they need, ensuring they are kept safe, and all while promoting a well-balanced lifestyle that includes socialization, physical activity, therapy and more.
-You can look into options like Monarch Senior Living and what they’re doing in terms of memory care.
+The idea is that the facility provides them with the care they need, ensuring they are kept safe, all while promoting a well-balanced lifestyle that includes socialization, physical activity, therapy, and more.
+Another option to consider is working with a home care agency that specializes in providing in-home care for Alzheimer’s patients.
+This allows your parent to remain in the comfort of their home while receiving professional care.

 An Alzheimer’s diagnosis is something that won’t just affect your parent’s immediate situation; it is something that will be with them from now on.
 Accepting that fact will make it easier as you are there to support them.